crashdean/bike_sharing/README.md

 ### Summary

   In summary, the Citibike share program in New York serve a large number of riders per day.
-With most of the riders being male and on weekdays, we still see an overall high customer usage.
+With most of the riders being male and on weekdays, we still see an overall high customer usage for both genders all week long.
 The large number of bike ID's in service does show that there is a need for such services.
   To translate this data to the city of Des Moines Iowa, we would need to supply more data analysis.
 One of this would be the average distance of housing to most jobs in the city.
 Another would be suitable locations for bike placement along these routes and safe bike route for customers.